Code-Institute-Submissions/paddy-wc-milestone-project-2/README.md

     * Mozilla Firefox
     * Safari
     * Opera
-- Additional Jasmine testing was performed and can be found in assets/spec/mapsSpec.js
+- Additional Jasmine testing was performed and can be found in assets/spec/mapsSpec.js.
+To start Jasmine tests, un-comment out the Jasmine imports at the beginning and end of index.html.

 ## Contributing